 Historic Town of Ramsgate Pub: Established in 1545, this pub is steeped in history and has changed its name along the way.
 It is called the Town of Ramsgate because the fishermen of Ramsgate landed their catches at Wapping Old Stairs to avoid river taxes near Billingsgate Fish Market.
 Located at 62 Wapping High Street, London E1W 2PN.
-Town of Ramsgate Website.
-If you want the oldest pub in the vicinity try the Prospect of Whitby which dates back to 1520.
+If you want the oldest pub in the vicinity you might like the Prospect of Whitby which dates back to 1520.
 It’s located at 57 Wapping Wall, London E1W 3SH.
-Prospect of Whitby Website

 Town of Ramsgate Pub

 Wapping Old Stairs: Near the pub go through one of the alleyways to the stairs.
 At low tide, you can see the post where condemned pirates were chained up to die when the tide rose.
 The stairs are famous for Captain Bligh visiting to inspect the Bounty Ship.
 Located at 51 Wapping High Street, London E1W 2PL.

 St John’s Gardens

 St John’s Gardens: Wander through the garden at St John’s Churchyard.
 The church was mostly destroyed in World War II and is now a public garden.
 There are two tombs on the grounds.
 Opposite the entrance gate, you can admire the St John Wapping School which was erected by subscription A.D.
 1760 and has a statue of a boy and a girl on the façade.
 Located at Wapping High Street, London E1W 2PL.

 The Turk’s Head: Get your breakfast fix at this family-run pub.
 Choose pancake towers, a full English or veggie version.
 They are also open for lunch serving burgers with fries and tapas.
 Located at 1 Green Bank, London E1W 2PA.